This degree equips you with the specialist knowledge and practical skills needed to become a Speech and Language Therapist (SLT).

 Scottish QualificationsScottish Qualifications

 AAABB at Higher Grade including Biology.
-Mathematics required at grade 2 Standard Grade (or Intermediate 2 equivalent) if not offered at Higher Grade.
+Mathematics required at National 5, minimum grade B (or grade 2 Standard Grade or Intermediate 2 equivalent) if not offered at Higher Grade.
 Combinations of Highers and Advanced Highers accepted.

 Scottish qualifications can be taken in more than one sitting.